Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Results

 We also explore an additional comparison to GPT-4o, one of the frontier multimodal LLMs currently also powering the popular ChatGPT chatbot service.
 The statistical modeling solution here is less complex, as there is only one "participant" in the GPT group, and there is no comparable experience variable for a machine.
 We therefore fit a simple fixed-effects linear regression model, where the group variable now contains the GPT, set as the reference level (we fitted a random effects model as well which yielded very similar results).
 As in the first comparison, we average the variant image cosine similarities for each trial.
 In the copying task, there is no significant difference between GPT and artists ($p=0.11$).
-Laypeople are an estimated -0.04 further from the reference ($\mathrm{CI} =[-0.06, -0.02], p<0.001$; model adjusted $R^2 = 0.03, F(2, 429)=8.03, p<0.001$), meaning GPT did better here.
-In creative, where the goal is to have a lower value, both laypeople ($\beta=0.07 [0.04, 0.1], p<0.001$) and artists ($\beta=0.05 [0.02, 0.08], p=0.002$) are on average higher than GPT ($R^2=0.05, F(2, 432) = 11.94, p<0.001$).
+Laypeople are an estimated -0.04 further from the reference ($\mathrm{CI} =[-0.06, -0.02], p<0.001$; model adjusted $R^2 = 0.03$), meaning GPT did better here.
+In creative, where the goal is to have a lower value, both laypeople ($\beta=0.07 [0.04, 0.1], p<0.001$) and artists ($\beta=0.05 [0.02, 0.08], p=0.002$; model $R^2=0.05$) are on average higher than GPT.
 This means GPT-4o was able to write prompts that led to on average more creative visual results than both human groups, within the narrow definition of the task.
 The variance described is very low in both models, however, less than 5\%, corresponding to the rather small absolute differences, and the top results in each task are still achieved by the most successful human participants, mirroring results by \textcite{koivisto_best_2023}.
-Even if the advantage for GPT is small, the perhaps interesting takeaway here is that many professional artists with years of training and experience, not to mention laypeople, were \emph{not} able to score much better in this (admittedly narrow) task than a simply next-word-predicting large language model.